shuttle-hq/deploy-action/README.md

-# Shuttle deploy actions
+# Shuttle deploy action

-Deploys current workspace to [shuttle.rs](https://www.shuttle.rs)
+Deploys current project to [shuttle.rs](https://www.shuttle.rs)

-Will checkout the repo if not already checked out
+Will checkout the repository if not already checked out

 ### Inputs